infinum/wordpress-handbook/Automated testing in WordPress/Unit testing.md

 ### Mocking static methods

-When your code depends on outside resources, such as AWS, or other services like Redis, it's best to mock those.
+When your code depends on the outside resources, such as AWS, or other services like Redis, it's best to mock those.
 Mocking is essentially replacing the real method/class with a fake one that behaves in a similar way.

-This is why it's a good idea to wrap your outside dependencies in wrapper classes that you can then mock in entirety, without the need to connect to an outside service.
+This is why it's a good idea to wrap your outside dependencies in wrapper classes you can then mock in entirety, without the need to connect to an outside service.

-If you need to mock static methods in a class, you need to alias it
+If you need to mock static methods in a class, you need to alias it:

 ```php
 $mock = \Mockery::mock('alias:Namespace\My_Class');
 ```

-Then you create a mock class and add mocked static methods in it.
+Then, you create a mock class and add mocked static methods in it.
 This alias is used every time a call to a mocked class is found in the code that is being tested.

-Bear in mind—using `alias:` will apply for the remainder of the PHP sessions's life, so you'll need to add
+Bear in mind that using `alias:` will apply for the remainder of the PHP sessions's life, so you'll need to add

 ```php
 /**